Saifuddinmonna/Express-with-mongoose-typescript/README.md

 GET /api/orders?email=<email>

 License
-This project is open source and available under t.
+This project is open source and I make it for my  assignment.